mindaras/Moving-background/README.md

 # Moving-background
-Moving background for web application.
+Moving background for web application created with canvas.